monqyClouds/PEGASUS/README.md

 # Testing
 Jest and Supertest are the 2 libraries used to test the backend code and React-test is what is used on the frontend.
-To run this test, run "npm run test" in the project root folder
+To run this test, run "npm run test" in the project root folder To test only the backend, run "npm run test" in the server folder To test only the backend on watch mode, run "npm run test-watch" on the server folder